-- The cost of visiting the Museum with children was considerably less than the cost of visiting the Fort Edmonton Park, what with its several tempting eateries, the Midway, and the stores that hawk "old fashioned candy" and like doodads with allure to young children.
+- The cost of visiting the Museum with children is considerably less than the cost of visiting the Fort Edmonton Park, what with its several tempting eateries, the Midway, and the stores that hawk "old fashioned candy" and like doodads with allure to young children.
 One parent writing a review on Trip Advisor calculated that it is unlikely that a family can get out of spending less than $200 during a day visit to the Fort Edmonton Park-- good value, he thought, but still pretty pricey.
 The family price for visiting the Museum is currently $48 for a family of 2 adults and up to 8 persons total, and a family can purchase a yearly pass for $70.00.
 This means that the visit could be significantly shortened from the 6 hours that were spent at the Fort Park ("getting our money's worth") which is frequently more amenable for visits with young children.

 Since we took our granddaughters to the Royal Albert Museum, the new edifice is being constructed in downtown Edmonton.
 This museum is vast, with both indoor and outdoor areas of "engagement and exploration".
 As you can see from the video below, this museum would appear to have the potential to change the child's current 'old fashioned' experience of visiting the museum with grandparents.